Welcome to the Trench Warfare Newsletter.

 “As a 7th round pick I remember Brandon being the first to give me some props back in my SF playing days and as now one of the elite O-lineman in the NFL I’ve always thought it was pretty cool how Brandon is one of the few that actually took the time to know and understand OL play instead of spewing nonsense out of their ass!!”

-- Trent Brown, Oakland Raiders Pro Bowl right tackle
+- Trent Brown, New England Patriots Pro Bowl right tackle

 ”I appreciate Brandon’s work and breakdowns of different guys offensively and defensively that helps me break down players more and even helps add tools to my book from seeing him highlight details of O-line play more precisely than the general eye would from just seeing them play on tv etc.”

-- Shaq Mason, New England Patriots right guard
+- Shaq Mason, Tampa Bay Bucs right guard

 ”Brandon knows what makes OL play an art.
 The man is extremely knowledgeable.
 He understands the differences between schemes and the techniques that are used in those schemes.
 You can tell how much time and effort he puts into his scouting.
 I would say outside of an NFL scouting department, his insights into line play are second to none.”